esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/softwareassessment.md

 ---
-title: Exercise 2
+title: Software Assessment
 type: exercise
 order: 3
 ---

-# Exercise 2
+# Assess your software

 *In a live setting, this exercise is done in groups.
 Each group will be assigned a software project.